 Some people can ask questions very easily.
-Some people have great difficulty in asking questions; and I might add, perhaps, Companions, that this latter class might very readily be deeper thinkers than those who can formulate and ask questions with perfect facility, the only exception being in the case of very advanced humans whose intellectual powers are so completely trained and under control that perfection in thinking is natural to them.
-Do you understand what I am trying to say?
-Is the answer responsive to your question?
+Some people have great difficulty in asking questions; and that this latter class might very readily be deeper thinkers than those who can formulate and ask questions with perfect facility, the only exception being in the case of very advanced humans whose intellectual powers are so completely trained and under control that perfection in thinking is natural to them.

-Student — May I ask regarding something that you said a while ago about healing?
-In San Diego I met a lady the other day who was having a healer come to the house.
+Student — In San Diego I met a lady the other day who was having a healer come to the house.
 She had been very ill, and he got her out of bed in no time.
 He was a magnetic spiritual healer.
 Now was it imagination on her part, or did he really heal her?

 G. de P. — Well, I could not tell unless I knew the person, and knew all the circumstances.

 Student — I mean have these magnetic healers the power to help one physically, although it may be bad for them in another incarnation or at a later period when they have to work out the karma of it?